wireless90/ProcessInjector.NET/ProcessInjector/DllHijacking/README.md

 In this demo, we have a `Win10 VM` with `Applocker` enabled with the default rules.
 In addition, the Applocker has a rule that allows a particular folder to run executables.

-> Do remember to run the 'gpupdate /Force' command if you have added a new applocker rule.
+> Do remember to run the `gpupdate /Force` command if you have added a new applocker rule.

 ![image](https://user-images.githubusercontent.com/12537739/149788090-404edd1b-272b-41ae-86b4-d8d99fb489a6.png)